neurodata/treeple/DEVELOPING.md

     pip install --no-build-isolation --editable .

-**Note: editable installs for scikit-tree REQUIRE you to have built the project using meson already.** This will now link the meson build to your Python runtime.
+**Note: editable installs for treeple REQUIRE you to have built the project using meson already.** This will now link the meson build to your Python runtime.
 Now if you run

     pytest ./sktree